viktorpergjoka/spring-k8swatcher/README.md

 Spring-K8sWatcher is an easy way to use Kubernetes Informer with Spring Boot only with few annotations.
 It uses the fabric8 Kubernetes Client.

 An Informer is a mechanism where you can watch on any Kubernetes Resource for changes (ADD, UPDATE, DELETE) and react to them, e.g. when a Pod is added, or a ConfigMap is modified or even for Custom Resource Definitions.
-Therefore you could build Kubernetes Controllers and Operators with it.
+Therefore you could build Kubernetes Controllers and Kubernetes Operators with it.

 ## Contents